sasmithaK/How-To-Create-MCP-Server/README.md

 For a more advanced example, you can explore the [Try-mcp-location-server-demo](https://github.com/nisalgunawardhana/Try-mcp-location-server-demo) repository.
 This demo showcases how to build and interact with a location-based MCP server using .NET.

 ---
+## 🎁 Share and Win Amazing Tech Swag!

+Love this project?
+Share it with your friends and community for a chance to win exclusive tech swag!

+- **How to participate:**
+  Fill out [this form](#) to request your personalized share link.
+We'll send your unique link to your email within 2–3 business days.

+- **Share and Win:**
+  Once you receive your link, share it with your friends.
+Ask them to complete the project and include your referral link when they submit.

+- **Why share?**
+  The more friends who use your referral link, the higher your chances to win cool tech goodies—stickers, shirts, and more!

+> **Note:** Make sure your email is visible in your GitHub profile or mention it in the form when you request your link.

+Stay tuned—winners will be announced in the Discussions tab!

 ## Additional Learning Resources